-- Offense type and the respective bias motivation

-- Number and type of victims
+- Offense type and the respective bias motivation - Number and type of victims

 - Location of the incident

 - Number of known offenders

 - Race and ethnicity of known offenders

 - Number of adult or juvenile victims and offenders

 For each calendar quarter, law enforcement agencies submit a Hate Crime Incident Report for each bias-motivated incident or designate a Zero Report for the month.
-Each month, law enforcement agencies submit a Hate Crime Incident Report for each bias-motivated incident as part of their regular SRS submissions.
-When reporting zero incidents of hate crime, the agency should select the "zero report" box within the Microsoft Excel workbook.
-For updating purposes, a copy of the report should be retained by the agency.
-Corrections/updates should be accomplished by selecting the "adjustment box" within the Microsoft Excel workbook and providing the appropriate changes.
-Incidents can be deleted by selecting the "delete box" within the Microsoft Excel workbook.
+Each month, law enforcement agencies submit a Hate Crime Incident Report for each biasmotivated incident as part of their regular SRS submissions.
+When reporting zero incidents of hate crime, the agency should select the "zero report" box within the Microsoft Excel Workbook Tool.
+For updating purposes, the agency should retain a copy of the report.
+Agencies should select the "adjustment box" within the Microsoft Excel Workbook Tool to make corrections/updates and provide the appropriate changes.
+Agencies should select the "delete box" within the Microsoft Excel Workbook Tool to delete incidents.